The law states that a customer must be at least 21 years of age to purchase alcohol.

-Be careful about taking an ID.
 The ID is the personal property of the person presenting it to you.
 Only law enforcement has the right to keep the ID.
 You have the right to inspect an ID.
-You may tell the customer that you are going to hold on to the ID until law enforcement arrives.
-If they leave the store without it, they have abandoned their property and you may turn the ID over to the police.
-If they ask for the ID back, you must return it to them.
+You may tell the customer that you are going to ask law enforcement to examine the ID.
+If the customer leaves the store without it, you may turn the ID over to the police.
+If the customer asks for the ID back, however, you must return it to them.
 Military IDs are the property of the U.S. government and must be turned over to the U.S. government.

 What do I do with an ID someone has left?